Simon2828/west-bridgford-advice-centre/src/pages/blog/2020-11-17-west-bridgford-advice-centre-closed-until-further-notice.md

 ---
 templateKey: blog-post
-title: West Bridgford Advice Centre closed until further notice
+title: West Bridgford Advice Centre is open!
-date: 2020-11-05T15:16:44.852Z
+date: 2021-05-04T14:26:55.676Z
-description: We regret that due to the most recent lockdown we have made the decision to close until further notice.
+description: We are pleased to let you know that the West Bridgford Advice Centre is open for drop-in appointments on Wednesday mornings.
 featuredpost: false
 featuredimage: /img/home-page-header.jpg
 tags:
   - West Bridgford Advice Centre
 ---
-We hope to be back soon.
+We are open from 9.15 a.m.